KKural/Exercise_3.1/descriptive-statistics/description/description.en.md

 ---

-### 1 · What is the purpose of descriptive statistics?
+### What is the main purpose of descriptive statistics?

 1. Predict future outcomes
-2. Summarise and describe data
+2. Summarize and describe data
 3. Establish causal relationships

----

-### 2 · Which of the following is a measure of central tendency?

-1. Range
-2. Standard deviation
-3. Median
+Type the number `1`, `2`, or `3` in the code editor to submit your answer.